James Cook University

 I developed a detailed knowledge of labour history and the evolution of the trade union movement from the turn of the Century through to the infamous split of the 1950’s.
 Study became my pleasure and my passion as well.

 At James Cook University I started learning history from new perspectives, and finally I realised that the history I had known had all been the history written by ‘winners’ and by those in positions of power who were able to have their voices heard.
-I was learning a different history, a history from the perspective of women and from the perspective of Aboriginal people.
+I was learning a different history, a history from the perspective of women and from Aboriginal people.

 It was during this time I became a passionate advocate of the rights of Indigenous Australians.
 Learning the stories of the great Aboriginal warriors who had so bravely defended their home lands before losing their lives.
 Pamulway and Jundamara being two of the most notable leaders to resist the white invaders.
 Imagine my shock when I learned that more Aboriginal people had died in defence of Tasmania than the total of Australians killed in the Gallipoli campaign.